 Volusia County Environmental Management implements a successful recycling program that focuses on removing used monofilament fishing line from the environment.
 Discarded fishing line accounts for many tragic wildlife deaths due to entanglement.
 Birds face prolonged death from starvation by having the line wrapped around their beaks or necks.
 When their wings or legs become tangled, it hinders or removes their ability to fly, search for food, and avoid predators.
-Manatee, turtles, alligators, and other wildlife suffer from loss of limbs from line entanglement and even death from gangrenous infection, or ingestion of the line.
-Fishing line discarded in our waterways also fouls boat propellers which is a serious litter problem, especially around boat ramps and fishing areas.
-Even when the line is disposed in trash bins it still goes to the landfill which creates the same hazards for wildlife, unless it is cut into small pieces.
-One solution to the problem is to have recycling containers available to boaters and fishermen to discard their used line.
+Manatees, turtles, alligators, and other wildlife suffer from loss of limbs from line entanglement and even death from gangrenous infection, or ingestion of the line.
+Fishing line discarded in our waterways also fouls boat propellers and it is a serious litter problem, especially around boat ramps and fishing areas.
+Even when the line is disposed of in trash bins it still goes to the landfill which creates the same hazards for wildlife, unless it is cut into small pieces.
+One solution to the problem is to have recycling containers available to boaters and fishers to discard their used line.

 Volusia County has placed containers at many locations throughout the county.
 Please see the following for a list of line recycling container locations Monofilament recycling container locations and also a list of bait and tackle stores Monofilament recycling center locations that participate in recycling monofilament line.
 We are looking for individuals and groups who feel a connection to the environment and are willing to adopt a container and empty it on a regular basis.
 The success of this program depends on citizens and communities becoming involved and taking action.
 This is a fantastic service project for Scout groups and other civic organizations.
 It promotes community service, protection of wildlife, and a commitment to keeping Volusia County Beautiful!
-If you or your group would like to be part of this project, please call Volusia County Environmental Management at 386-736-5927.
+If you or your group would like to be part of this project, please call Volusia County Environmental Management at 386-736-5927 ext.
+12839.

 Volusia County underwater clean-up efforts